code-and-effect/effective_datatables/README.md

 end
 ```

+Any `data-remote` actions will be hijacked and performed as inline ajax by datatables.

+If you'd like to opt-out of this behavior, use `actions_col(inline: false)` or add `data-inline: false` to your action link.

 ### length

 Sets the default number of rows per page.
 Valid lengths are `5`, `10`, `25`, `50`, `100`, `250`, `500`, `:all`